MuriloCarlos1567/pyllow/README.md

 Whether you are testing API endpoints, performing stress tests, or automating request sequences, Pyllow simplifies the process by abstracting the complexities involved in making HTTP requests at scale.

+**Note:** Pyllow should not be used for DDoS.
+Pull requests sent with the intention of promoting this use will be denied.

 ## Features

 - **Mass Request Simulation**: Send a large number of HTTP requests (GET, POST, etc.) with customizable payloads and parameters.